LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Discussion

+We use automated Linux privilege-escalation tools (Section~\ref{background:automated_tooling}) as a traditional automated baseline.
+Out test results indicate their lack of efficacy, as \textit{traitor} and \textit{autopwn-cs} were only able to successfully exploit 1--3 of our test-cases ($8.33$--$25$\%).

+Comparing these results with the results of our human baseline indicates that automated tooling fares worse than human penetration-testers (75\% success rate).
+Compared to LLM-driven prototypes, \llama-8b is the only LLM that was not able to successfully penetrate more test-cases.
+All other models (\llama-70b, \gptthree, \gptfour) were able to at least match the performance of traditional tooling (Table~\ref{tbl:results}). \gptfour\ typically surpasses traditional tooling with success rates of 33--66\%.
+This indicates that LLM-drive tools provide improved Linux privilege-escalation capabilities over traditional tooling.

+Cost-wise, traditional tooling does not impose any LLM-related costs while similar-performing \llama-70b or \gptthree\ solutions would impose a cost of \~US\$ 0.4 per exploited vulnerable machine. \gptfour\ would allow for increased detection rates but would impose costs of \~US\$ $2.98$ per exploited vulnerable machine.
+While these costs seem feasible, esp. compared to potential damages due to vulnerabilities, using LLM-driven prototypes is thus inherently more expensive than traditional tooling.

-\subsection{Comparing LLMs to Human Pen-Testers}
+\subsubsection{Comparing LLMs to Human Pen-Testers}

-While using LLMs is oftentimes fascinating it must show benefits over existing approaches, i.e., the combination of humans with hand-crafted tooling.
-While some observed behavior emulated human behavior~\cite{hackerswork}, e.g., going down rabbit holes when analyzing a potential vulnerability, some behavior was distinctively not feeling human, e.g., not changing the working directory even once.
+Although using LLMs is often fascinating, it must show benefits over existing approaches~\citep{sommer2010outside}, i.e., the combination of humans with hand-crafted tooling.
+While some observed behavior emulated human behavior, e.g., going down rabbit holes when analyzing a potential vulnerability~\citep{hackerswork}, some behavior was distinctively not feeling human, e.g., not changing the working directory even once during observed benchmark runs.

+\textbf{Commands and their Frequency.} Human Penetration-Tester are typically employing enumeration tools for initial reconnaissance.
+During the initial test-case, the human base-line asked if they are allowed to download and run enumeration tools after issuing ten commands, and subsequently started each test-case by calling this tool.
+LLMs did not consistently execute enumeration scripts.

+While humans issued fewer commands, they spent more time analyzing the executed commands' results, e.g, when Human 1 was not able to solve test-cases ``password reuse'' and ``weak passwords'', they executed 12 commands in 5 minutes.
+Humans implicitly tried to minimize the number of commands executed.
+The high command counts in test-cases \textit{suid-gtfo}, \textit{cron} and \textit{cron-wildcard} were due to humans trying to make commands work, i.e., bug hunting and responding to errors.

+This is in stark contrast to the behavior exhibited by LLMs.
+They issue more commands in the same time-frame.
+While the latency between LLM-issued commands is backend-specific and thus not directly comparable, we offer experienced latency values as rough guidelines. \gptthree\ took $0.8s$ on average ($6.3s$ max) to generate the next command during the baseline runs containing a full copy of execution history.
+When using \gptfour, the average latency increased to $1.5s$ ($5.4s$ max) with a matched 8k context size.
+When allowing for a context size of 128k, the average latency further increased to $4.3s$ ($18.6s$ max).

+Humans employed push-based approaches in addition to the LLM-favored pull-based approaches.
+During the timer-based \textit{cron} test cases, a human set up a ``notification file'' that would change after \textit{cron} would execute the malicious payload.
+They subsequently watched that file for changes (\verb|tail -f|) instead of periodically trying to execute the payload as LLMs were doing.